Mathematics Education in South Africa: Blended Learning for Schools

 The project’s primary goal was to leverage the capabilities of an existing digital math platform and adapt it to the South African educational landscape.
 As the Product Owner, the responsibilities included:

 In line with SAM’s ‘Preparation Phase’, the objectives were clearly defined and the requirements meticulously laid out.
 This phase included understanding the target audience and aligning the content with the South African curriculum.
-Moreover, the appointment of a project manager and a mathematics specialist was essential in gaining insights into the subject matter and educational landscape
+Moreover, appointing a project manager and a mathematics specialist was essential in gaining insights into the subject matter and educational landscape.

 Implementation

-The project began with extensive research on competitor products and discerning the requirements of teachers.
+The project began with extensive research on competitor products and discerning teachers’ requirements.
 The content of the existing digital platform was meticulously aligned with the local curriculum, forming the foundation of the blended learning product.
 Additionally, print workbooks were developed to complement the digital platform and facilitate classroom learning.
 A teacher guide was also created to acquaint educators with the optimal utilization of the platform and workbooks.
 Product design, marketing, and teacher workshops were integral to the project’s implementation.

-During the ‘Iterative Design Phase’ of SAM, we worked through repeated cycles of design, development, and revision.
+During the ‘Iterative Design Phase’ of SAM, we worked through repeated design, development, and revision cycles.
 The content alignment, workbook creation, and teacher guide development underwent several iterations to ensure that they were fine-tuned to address the educational needs of South African schools.

 Challenges and Solutions